Losant/losant-rest-python/docs/userApiTokens.md

-# Application Api Tokens Actions
+# User Api Tokens Actions

-Details on the various actions that can be performed on the Application Api Tokens resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the User Api Tokens resource, including the expected parameters and the potential responses.

 ##### Contents